-While not the focus of our RD Approach, the relationship between demand and average ratings away from the threshold provide insight into agents preferences for high quality GP practices.
-For high income LSOAs, we see relatively steep slopes away from the thresholds, despite the lack of a discontinuity at the threshold.
-Alternatively, we see relatively flat slopes for low income LSOAs.
-In the context of our model, this suggests that both low and high income individuals value quality, but that high income individuals are able to collect more precise information from sources other than the rating website.
+While not the focus of our RD approach, the relationship between demand and average ratings away from the threshold provides insight into individual preferences for high quality GP practices.
+For high-income LSOAs, we see relatively steep slopes away from the thresholds, despite the lack of a discontinuity at the threshold.
+In contrast, we see relatively flat slopes for low-income LSOAs.
+Overall, the high-income sample is more than twice as responsive to quality despite the fact that they do not respond at the threshold.
+This can be seen by noting that the change in demand between a half star below the threshold and half star above the threshold is double the magnitude for the high-income sample.
+In the context of our model, these results suggests that both low and high-income individuals value quality, but that high-income individuals have more precise information from sources other than the rating website.

-In Appendix Figure A-8 we show evidence that similar patterns hold across other measures of socioeconomic status.
+In Appendix Figure A-10 we show evidence that similar patterns hold across other measures of socioeconomic status.
 We find that individuals with below median education, employment, or health all respond to the star ratings.
 In contrast, individuals with above median education, employment, or health do not have a statistically significant response at the threshold, but do demand quality away from the threshold.
-We also show more fine-grained evidence on the income distribution in Figure A-9, which shows separate plots quartile by quartile.
+We also show more finegrained evidence on the income distribution in Figure A-11, which shows separate plots by income quartile.
+The lowest income quartiles responds most at the star rating thresholds.

-Robustness for RD Approach
+Robustness of RD Approach